vibeofficial/vibeofficial/README.md

 👋 Hello, I'm Christopher – Backend Developer.<br>
 I'm a passionate Backend Developer with a strong focus on building scalable, secure, and efficient backend systems.
 My expertise spans across various technologies, including Node.js, Express, MySQL, MongoDB, Sequelize, and JWT, among others.
 I take pride in creating clean, modular code that provides seamless and efficient solutions to complex problems.

-🛠️ Skills & Expertise:
+🛠️ Skills & Expertise:<br>
 Backend Development: Extensive experience with Node.js and Express to create fast and scalable applications.
-I prioritize building APIs that are easy to use, secure, and maintainable.
+I prioritize building APIs that are easy to use, secure, and maintainable.<br>
 Database Management: Skilled in working with both MySQL (relational) and MongoDB (NoSQL).
-I leverage Sequelize and Mongoose to ensure efficient and streamlined database interactions.
+I leverage Sequelize and Mongoose to ensure efficient and streamlined database interactions.<br>
 Authentication & Security: Proficient in implementing JWT-based authentication and role-based access control (RBAC) to ensure secure and customizable access to resources.
 API Design & Development: I design RESTful APIs that are intuitive, flexible, and perform well under load.
-My goal is to create an exceptional developer experience for anyone interacting with the API.
+My goal is to create an exceptional developer experience for anyone interacting with the API.<br>
 User Profile Management: Built robust systems for user registration, login, email verification, password resets, and profile management to ensure smooth user experiences.